Event Tools: The #1 Guide for Event Professionals

 - Social Tables - Social Tables empowers professional event planners, caterers, venue providers, and other related services to come together in the cloud, and to collaborate on achieving the perfect event for their clients—all through a user-friendly interface.

-- Boomset - Create guest lists by importing contacts from platforms like Excel or Bizzabo.
+- Bizzabo's onsite solutions suite - Create guest lists by importing contacts from platforms like Excel or Bizzabo.
 Your guests can register for your event and check themselves in upon arrival.
-Boomset allows users to print name tags as guests check-in.
-Additionally, Boomset is also a lead retrieval app, which means that it captures and follows up on interested attendees.
+Bizzabo's onsite solutions allows users to print name tags as guests check-in.
+Additionally, onsite solutions is a lead retrieval app, which means that it captures and follows up on interested attendees.

 - Slack - Slack is one of the leading B2B messaging platforms in the industry.
 It is a real-time group chat that is built for effective internal communication and is ideal for groups that constantly need to be in sync.
 Slack works great for event organizers because it enables them to update other team members and receive updates about an event in real-time.
 It can even integrate with some event management platforms to keep you in the know with real-time event updates.